catalin3003/just-ask-a-questok/Readme.md

 # Just Ask A QuesTok

-This project is a simplified version of a TikTok-style video player, allowing users to view short videos, swipe up to see the next video, and double-tap to 'like' a video.
-The project is split into two main parts: a React Native frontend app and a Node.js/Express backend server.
+This project is a simplified version of a TikTok-style video player.
+It features a React Native frontend app and a Node.js/Express backend server, both utilizing TypeScript for enhanced development experience.

 ## Getting Started